 7. Your driving record improves

-Following the rules usually comes with rewards, like lower premiums!
-Tickets and accidents will eventually clear off your driving record and your insurance could reduce.
-It is a good time to look around for a company that can offer you a premium that reflects your new flawless driving record.
+Tickets and accidents will eventually clear off your driving record and when they do, look for a company that can offer you a premium that reflects your new flawless driving record.

 8. You see that rates have changed